AfonsoCunha22/MLOpsProject/MLOpsProject/reports/end_report/README.md

 > Answer:

----The biggest challenge in our project was setting up dependencies and resolving library conflicts, which delayed progress initially.
+The biggest challenge in our project was setting up dependencies and resolving library conflicts, which delayed progress initially.
 We carefully updated the requirements.txt file, used virtual environments to isolate dependencies, and documented the setup process for efficiency.
 Learning new tools like DVC and Evidently for data versioning and drift detection was also time-consuming.
 We overcame these challenges by referring to documentation, collaborating as a team, and troubleshooting together.
-While the setup phase was time-intensive, it streamlined the rest of the project and ensured smoother progress.---
+While the setup phase was time-intensive, it streamlined the rest of the project and ensured smoother progress.

 ### Question 31